 A Look At Our Latest Enhancements

-In the latest versions of Universal Storage (4.2 and 4.3), we have added a number of features focused on managing and securing your Object data at scale.
+In the latest versions of the VAST VAST Data Platform (4.2 and 4.3), we have added a number of features focused on managing and securing your Object data at scale.

 For customers who require the ability to create and manage a large number of S3 Buckets and Endpoints, VAST has expanded its capabilities within the VMS UI and API to enable creation and control of both, integrating completely into the same NFS and SMB view creation flow.
 This means that not only is it easier to create and manage your buckets, but it is now also possible to present file-based data directories as buckets (or vice versa) and choose how that data’s access is controlled from the same interface.